Neuromotor Exercise Training

 • Proprioceptive training

-Exercise classes in disciplines such as tai chi and yoga already use neuromotor exercise training in combination with resistance exercise and flexibility.
+Exercise classes in disciplines such as tai chi and yoga already incorporate neuromotor exercise training in combination with resistance training and flexibility exercises.

 HOW OFTEN SHOULD THIS TRAINING BE UNDERTAKEN?

-As it’s a new area with a lot of variability in the research studies and limited data, there are not yet any definitive recommendations for personal trainers on how often their clients should carry out neuromotor exercise training.
-However, the position stance does recommend 20 to 30 minute sessions at least two to three days a week.
-This might be something as simple as agility runs or balancing exercises using steps.
+As it’s a new area with a lot of variability in research studies and limited data, there are not yet definitive recommendations for personal trainers on how often their clients should carry out neuromotor exercise training.
+However, the position statement recommends that individuals engage in 20 to 30-minute sessions at least two to three days a week.
+A session might be something as simple as agility runs or balancing exercises using steps.

 THE BENEFITS OF NEUROMOTOR EXERCISE TRAINING

-The better your neuromotor conditioning, the more likely you are going to be able to correct yourself should you slip or lose your balance.
+The better your neuromotor conditioning, the more likely you will be able to correct yourself should you slip or lose your balance.
 This is beneficial for preventing falls and injuries at any age, but especially for the older population.

-Neuromotor exercise training is also of great benefit to athletes and sports people competing at any level, as improved agility, balance, proprioception and other motor skills can significantly help performance.
-It can also make training more interesting and challenging.
+Neuromotor exercise training is also highly beneficial for athletes and sportspeople competing at any level, as improved agility, balance, proprioception, and other motor skills can significantly enhance performance.
+It can also make training more intriguing and challenging.

-Indeed a personal trainer will find that all of their clients can benefit from including neuromotor exercises in their gym programmes alongside cardiovascular, resistance and flexibility exercises.
+Indeed, a personal trainer will find that all their clients benefit from incorporating neuromotor exercises into their gym programs, alongside cardiovascular, resistance, and flexibility exercises.

 HOW TO IMPROVE BALANCE